kremec/SubNotes-Quartz/content/3-2 Analiza algoritmov in hevristično reševanje problemov/Swarm intelligence.md

 3. ==Flock centering==: stay near neighbors
    ![[Swarm intelligence-Image-3.png|200]]
 ### Ant colony optimization (ACO)
-Inspiration: ant colonies
-Metaheuristic abstraction of a (probabilistic) graph construction using heuristic information of pheromone trails
+Metaheuristic abstraction of a (probabilistic) graph construction using heuristic information of pheromone trails of ant colonies
 Individual agents (ants) deposit more pheromone along shorter paths to goal (as they pass it quicker and because of that more times) than other possibly longer paths
 - Agents still randomly choose one path of many (with probability based on pheromone density)
 - Pheromone evaporation ensures new / frequently used paths overshadow older / less used ones